dicchyantgurung/dicchyantgurung/README.md

 # Hey!
 I'm Dicchyant!

 Experienced Data Scientist specializing in Machine Learning and cognitive algorithm development!
-Finance and Project Management background with strong interpersonal skills and a relentless work ethic.
+Finance and Project Management background with strong interpersonal skills and relentless work ethic.

 Excellent at identifying and assessing business needs to deliver products and solutions that drive business results.